wp-plugins/cc-child-pages/readme.txt

 You can choose between 1, 2, 3 & 4 column layouts.

 3 & 4 column layouts will resize to a 2 column layout on small devices to ensure that they remain readable.

+= CC Child Pages widget =

+**CC Child Pages now also includes a widget for displaying child pages within your sidebars.**

+The widget can be set to show the children of the current page or a specific page.

+Pages can be sorted by their menu order, title or ID.
+You can also select the depth of pages to be displayed.

 == Installation ==